 Popular Colorado Springs Neighborhoods Homes at Stratmoor Valley are priced from below $100,000 as are Chateau at Antelope Ridge homes.
 Homes in the Black Forest development range in price from $100,000 to $1.5M.
 University Park homes are priced from the mid $300,000s to $1.5M.
 Homes at Peregrine start at $400,000 to $900,000.
 Broadmoor homes are priced from $400,000 to $3.8M.
 Briargate units range from $100,000 to the low $400,000s.
 Units at Broadmoor start in the mid $200,000s.
 Kissing Camels townhomes are priced from $300,000 to over $800,000.
 The Colorado Springs area also encompasses the Town of Monument where homes start in the low $200s up to over $1million.

 Buyers looking for gated communities in Colorado Springs can find gated homes in Cedar Heights,, Cherry Creek, King's Deer, and Stone Crossing.

 Colorado Springs, Colorado Average Home Sizes and Asking Prices

-Colorado Springs Real Estate Stats and Trends for the week of December 18th, 2018: homes priced around $359,425 compared to $359,425 the previous week, to remain steady with no change in listing price.
-For Tuesday, December 18th, the current national mortgage rate for a 30 year fixed mortgage is 4.51%; the 15 year fixed rate is at 3.90%.
+Colorado Springs Real Estate Stats and Trends for the week of January 19th, 2019: homes priced around $339,633 compared to $345,973 the previous week, showing a decrease of less than -2%.
+For Saturday, January 19th, the current national mortgage rate for a 30 year fixed mortgage is 4.51%; the 15 year fixed rate is at 3.90%.
 For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.41%, while the 15 year jumbo rate currently is at 4.12%.